Marketing and Promoting Your Organization’s Services

-Market analysis includes finding out what groups of customers (or markets) exist, what their needs are, what groups of customers you prefer to serve (target markets), what products or services you might develop to meet their needs, how the customers prefer to use the products and services, what your competitors are doing, what pricing you should use and how you should distribute products and services to customers.
-Results of this marketing analysis indicates the position, or market “niche”, for the organization to work from — and to be seen as having.
-Marketing also includes ongoing promotions, which can include advertising, public relations, sales and customer service.
+The market analysis includes finding out what groups of customers (or markets) exist, what their needs are, what groups of customers you prefer to serve (target markets), what products or services you might develop to meet their needs, how the customers prefer to use the products and services, what your competitors are doing, what pricing you should use and how you should distribute products and services to customers.
+The results of this marketing analysis indicate the position, or market “niche”, for the organization to work from — and to be seen as having.
+Marketing also includes ongoing promotions, which can include advertising, public relations, sales, and customer service.
 Various methods of market research are used to find out information about markets, target markets and their needs, competitors, market trends, customer satisfaction with products and services, etc.

 NOTE ABOUT THE LARGE SIZE OF THIS MODULE: This module is one of the largest in the program.
 The activity of marketing an organization and its products and services is critical to the success of the organization and its products and services — the marketing process is broad and sometimes quite detailed.
 Learners who have very limited time schedules might proceed through this module primarily by reviewing the learning materials and then thinking about how they would carry out (rather than actually carrying out) the various activities to build structures in their organization.

-NOTE ABOUT BOARD COMMITTEES: Consider establishing a Marketing Committee to review and help guide implementation of the information in this learning module.
-Major activities and goals from this learning module could be incorporated in that Committee’s Committee Work Plan.
+NOTE ABOUT BOARD COMMITTEES: Consider establishing a Marketing Committee to review and help guide the implementation of the information in this learning module.
+Major activities and goals from this learning module could be incorporated into that Committee’s Committee Work Plan.